Keyboard shortcuts

 This command parses a SuperSQL query and emits the resulting abstract syntax tree (AST) or runtime directed acyclic graph (DAG) in the output format desired.
 Use -dag to specify the DAG form; otherwise, the AST form is assumed.

-The -C option causes the output to be shown as query language source instead of the AST.
-This is particularly helpful to see how SQP queries in their abbreviated form are translated into the exanded, pedantic form of piped SQL.
+The -C option causes the output to be shown as query language text instead of the AST.
+This is particularly helpful to see how SuperSQL queries in their abbreviated form are translated into the expanded, pedantic form of pipe queries.
 The DAG can also be formatted as query-style text but the resulting text is informational only and does not conform to any query syntax.
 When -C is specified, the result is sent to stdout and the -f and -o options have no effect.

 This command is often used for dev and test but is also useful to advanced users for understanding how SuperSQL syntax is parsed into an AST or compiled into a runtime DAG.